wp-plugins/easy-appointments/readme.txt

 == Changelog ==

-= 1.3.0
+= 1.3.0 =
-* New options for cancel button
+* New options for cancel button and scroll
-* I agree option for widget
+* I agree option for form

 = 1.2.11 =
 * Fix install